 Julia Travis, the beverage director at New York city restaurant Kin Shop, serves this variation on a Manhattan as a foil for the restaurant's fiery Thai dishes.
-Inspired by the rich mélange of spices of found in a massaman curry, it's also perfect for sipping on a chilly evening.
+Inspired by the rich mélange of spices found in a massaman curry, it's also perfect for sipping on a chilly evening.

 FOR THE MASSAMAN SYRUP 1 tsp. ground mace 5 sticks cinnamon 2 tbsp. coriander 6 whole cardamom pods 15 whole cloves 2 pieces of nutmeg 2 cups dark brown sugar